-- 1. Conservative functions of school,

-- 2. Progressive functions of school

-- 3. Natural functions of school

-- 4. School and revolutionary change

-- 5. Indoctrination, Academic freedom, liberty of teacher, freedom of learner and learning
+- 1. Conservative functions of school Idealistic Perspective. - 2.
+Progressive functions of school Pragmatic Perspective. - 3.
+Natural functions of school Naturalistic Perspective. - 4.
+School and revolutionary change - 5.
+Indoctrination, Academic freedom, liberty of teacher, freedom of learner and learning

-- 6. India and ancient school- academic freedom and progress of children -humanism and humanistic value training

-Unit-IV: Educative process-understanding disciplines and knowledge.
+Unit-4: Educative process-understanding disciplines and knowledge.

-- 1. Educational aims, debates on the nature of the curriculum, selection of the curriculum-interest, discipline and duty, interest and effort. - 2.
-Reflecting on the nature and role of disciplinary knowledge in the school curriculum. - 3.
-Emergence of various disciplinary areas like language, math, science, social science - 4.
-Disciplinary knowledge and schema of school curriculum - 5.
-Understanding the theory of 'content' selection of content, framing syllabus, to enable the learner to construct knowledge on their own, how dominant people play a role in the process of designing curriculum. - 6.
-The process of acquisition of language across curriculum - 7.
+1. Educational aims, debates on the nature of the curriculum, selection of the curriculum-interest, discipline and duty, interest and effort.

+- 2. Nature and Role of Disciplinary Knowledge in the School Curriculum. - 3.
+Emergence of various disciplinary areas and Schema: Language, Math, Science, Social Science. - 4.
+The process acquisition of Language across curriculum - 5.
 Reflecting on the paradigm shift from discipline centered to learner centered curriculum.

-Unit-V - Professional ethics and humanization of education
+Unit-5: Professional ethics and humanization of education

 - 1. A special ethic for education, principal dimensions and applications of professional ethics, as per NCTE: Commitment to profession, learner, society, achievement of the excellence of the learner, and human values. - 2.
-Critical understanding of Child rights and positive discipline, - 3.
+Critical understanding of Child rights and positive discipline. - 3.
 Human rights and humanization of curriculum transaction. - 4.
 Educational values-scope, kinds of values subjective vs. objective, hierarchy of values. - 5.
 Indian constitution -citizenship value training to create an egalitarian society.

 - 1. Debates and Discussion on the nature of human nature. - 2.
 Various sources of knowledge, discuss on how to acquire knowledge. - 3.
-Collecting ideal practices from school like Siv Sivani, Bharatiya vidya Bhavan. - 4.
-Interviewing some retired teachers with high values, personal discipline on values, present state of education. - 5.
-Personal Interviews and Reporting about purpose of life and purpose of education: Teachers, Community Leaders, Religious Leaders, Political Leaders, Scientists, Women, Adolescents, Children etc. - 6.
+Collecting ideal practices from school like Siva Sivani, Bharatiya Vidya Bhavan. - 4.
+Interviewing some retired teachers with high values, personal discipline on values, present state of education. - Personal Interviews and Reporting about purpose of life and purpose of education: Teachers, Community Leaders, Religious Leaders, Political Leaders, Scientists, Women, Adolescents, Children etc. - 6.
 Reading, Understanding, Reflections on Stories, Prominent Personalities & Religious Texts and Seminar Presentations. - 7.
 Review of Schools of Philosophy & Presentation: Understanding about the relationship between Ideologies and Aims of Education. - 8.
 Field Visits and Report writing: Educational Institutions based on practicing various philosophies like Ramakrishna Math, Rishi Valley School, Sri Aurobindo schools, Missionary schools etc. And Voluntary Organizations, UNICEF, MV Foundation. - 9.
 Exhibitions and Documents about philosophers, institutes, display of photographs, preparing albums etc. - 10.
 Collection from the news-papers, Magazine, Websites about good educational practices. - 11.
 Collection of scholarly articles published and quotations related to education. - 12.
 Preparation of quotation boards to display in the college premises. - 13.
 Workshop VITAL Value Integrated Teaching and Learning Lessons.